blindpandas/bookworm/docs/userguides/en/bookworm.md

 Once you launch the file associations manager, you will have the following options:

 * Associate all: this changes your settings so that if a file is supported by Bookworm, Windows will use Bookworm to open it.
-* Dessociate all supported file types: this will remove previously registered file associations
+* Dissociate all supported file types: this will remove previously registered file associations
 * Individual buttons for each supported file type: clicking any button of those will associate its respective file type with Bookworm.